Whether we realize it or not, most of us are trained to distrust people’s intentions.

 Secondly, people don’t like it when their ignorance is publicly exposed.
 They feel humiliated, and become defensive.
 Perhaps I had advocated my point of view as THE truth, which is never a good thing.
 Many roads lead to Rome.
 Some are just a bit longer than others.
 People need to learn from their mistakes, so, who am I to deny them a significant aha moment?

-Instead of blasting the group with my “wisdom,” I should have asked: “May I give a suggestion?”
-That usually removes resistance.
-I could also have presented them with several perspectives.
-People like to be in charge, and they want to make their own choices.
+Instead of blasting the Facebook group with my “wisdom,” I could have asked: “May I give a suggestion?”
+Putting it that way tends to removes resistance.

-Third, when people make an investment (e.g. in my services as a coach), they tend to be more invested in what is offered.
+Third, when people make an investment (e.g. in my services as a coach), they’re usually more invested in what is offered.
 For instance, I can tell one person something, and they respond with “Whatever.”
-I can say the same thing to a student, and they tell me it’s the best suggestion they’ve ever gotten.
+I can say the same thing to a student, and they tell me it’s the best suggestion ever.
+Go figure!

 The last piece of advice I would give myself is this:

 Don’t waste your time giving eye-openers to people who are willfully blind.

 Too many beginners don’t know what they don’t know, and when a horse isn’t thirsty, you can’t get it to drink.

 Whenever I see someone stranded by the side of the road, I still feel inclined to pull over and help.